azurestandard/azure-angular-providers/README.md

     AzureProduct(product_id)

-will return a *new* `Product` instance with the following properties:
+will return an `Product` instance with the following properties:

 * `product`, the data for the project as returned from the API.
 * `packaging`, an array of `PackagedProduct` instances with the